arkin0x/nostr-chunkey-monkey/README.md

 for (const file of files) {
   const publishedFileChunks = await publish({ndk, file, tags: customTags, attach: attachToEvent })

-  // display the SHA256 hash of the file.
+  // Display the SHA256 hash of the file.
 This will be the same for every chunk, so you can use it as the identifier of the group of chunks.
-You can filter a relay query for the x tag to grab all the chunks. let hash = publishedFileChunks[0].tags.find( t => t[0] === 'x')[1] console.log(hash)
+  // You can filter a relay query for the x tag to grab all the chunks. let hash = publishedFileChunks[0].tags.find( t => t[0] === 'x')[1] console.log(hash)